List of Emmerdale characters introduced in 2006: Vonda Lockhart

-Vonda Lockhart (als Hope) is Bob Hope's (Tony Audenshaw) ex-wife.
-She appeared in 2006 and 2007.
+Vonda Lockhart (also Hope) is Bob Hope's (Tony Audenshaw) ex-wife.
 Bob and Vonda, a show dancer in Las Vegas, met in 1994 on a cruise and drunkenly got married aboard the ship.
 They divorced after the cruise.
 Unknown to Bob, Vonda fell pregnant and gave birth to Roxy (Chloe Procter), his fifth child.

 In 2006, when Bob is planning to remarry Viv (Deena Payne) she wants to have all of his children there.
 They find out about Roxy, and she and Vonda come to the village for the wedding.
 In 2007, Vonda and Roxy return to the village when the former is doing a tour of Northern England decides that Roxy should spend some time with Bob.